-4.10.5 Revenue and Debtor Management Policy
+4.10.5 Financial Hardship Policy

 It is acknowledged at the outset that various ratepayers may experience financial hardship for a whole range of issues and that meeting rate obligations constitutes just one element of several difficulties that may be faced.
-The purpose of the Revenue and Debtor Management Policy is to provide options for ratepayers facing such situations to deal with the situation positively and reduce the strain imposed by financial hardship.
+The purpose of the Financial Hardship Policy is to provide options for ratepayers facing such situations to deal with the situation positively and reduce the strain imposed by financial hardship.
+This current version of the Financial Hardship Policy can be found on the Alpine Shire web-site.